 Hazard Scoring Methodology

 CivilSense produces Climate-Adjusted Hazard Scores for six perils across the United States.
-Every parameter references a peer-reviewed publication.
-Every score component is transparent.
+Every score returns its component breakdown and links to this methodology.
+Parameters cite their sources where established; we openly track those still being verified.
 No black boxes.

 Scoring Architecture